 3. Get more aggressive

 If you have a long time until you retire, you’re probably going to be better off having a portfolio that’s more aggressive.
 That means your portfolio will likely have more stocks in it and fewer fixed-income investments such as bonds and CDs.
 In fact, if you’re more than a decade away from retirement, it could be a huge mistake to be too conservative.

 Over time, a diversified portfolio of stocks generally returns more than a typical bond portfolio.
 The Standard & Poor’s 500 index has gained an average of about 10 percent annually for decades.
 And with many retirees living longer than ever, they’re going to need to ensure their investments provide a high rate of return.

 Many 401(k) plans have target-date funds that automatically shift your aggressive assets into safer ones as you approach your retirement date.
 These target-date funds can be a good solution for investors who don’t want the hassle and headache of managing their own portfolio.

-“I’m a big fan of target-date funds,” says Mark Wilson, founder and president at MILE Wealth Management.
+“I’m a big fan of target-date funds,” says Mark Wilson, founder and president at MILE Wealth Management in Irvine, California.
 “Most of these are well-diversified, wisely built, and auto-rebalanced.
 Unfortunately, I often find that they are too conservative.”

 Wilson recommends using a target-date fund that’s 10-15 years longer than when you expect to retire, because it will have a greater allocation to stocks.
 For example, if you would normally take a 2040 target-date fund, consider a 2050 or 2055 one instead.
 The extra years on the fund should help you generate a higher return and better maintain your standard of living.